davtango/ARC4-Decryption-System/README.md

 # Multi-Core ARC4-Decryption-System

 ## Briefing
-This is a public display repository for the FPGA DE1-SoC based ARC4 decryption system designed by David Tang and Hemat Wander for the 2025W2 CPEN 311 section.
+This is a public display repository for the DE1-SoC FPGA-based ARC4 decryption system designed by David Tang and Hemat Wander for the 2025W2 CPEN 311 section.
 The multi-core functionality was implemented by David Tang as part of the course's bonus competition at the end of the term.

 ## ARC4 Background